Weeknight or Feast Tender as Butter Turkey Dinner

 March 14, 2025

 "I don't know about you, but I crave a turkey dinner throughout the year and would be happy to have it at least once a month!
 It's one of my favorite comfort foods, LOVE IT so much.
-This recipe calls for a turkey breast that is poached in broth, resulting in a moist and tender turkey that turns out "like butter".
+This recipe calls for a turkey breast that is poached in broth, and I can attest that it results in a very moist and tender turkey that turns out "like butter" and very tasty.
 Easy-peasy, doable for a weeknight (even with all the trimmings) or for a entertaining a small crowd for Thanksgiving."

 Original is 4 servings